 Bad Axe Public Schools participates in the National Hot Lunch

 Program and in the National Breakfast Program.

 Applications for free and reduced meals are available at each of the school building offices and the District Office.
-You can also print a copy from the link on this page or the district home page.
+You can also print a copy from the district home page.

 Families must reapply each school year.

 When filling out your application, please make every effort to fill it out completely.
 Missing information delays the processing of the application.